lunul-dev/lunul/README.md

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Labs, Inc. (“SL”) good faith efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Labs, Inc. (“LL”) good faith efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore, nothing in this project constitutes a solicitation for investment.

-Any content produced by SL or developer resources that SL provides are for educational and inspirational purposes only.
-SL does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the Solana blockchain protocol) in violation of applicable laws or regulations and hereby
+Any content produced by LL or developer resources that LL provides are for educational and inspirational purposes only.
+LL does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the Solana blockchain protocol) in violation of applicable laws or regulations and hereby